-- Load the CDROM optical disc with the label appropriate for your machine architecture, either ULTRIX/UWS V4.3 (RISC) SUPPORTED or ULTRIX/UWS V4.3 (VAX) SUPPORTED, into the drive.
+- 1. Load the CDROM optical disc with the label ULTRIX/UWS V4.3 (VAX) SUPPORTED, into the drive.
 Wait for the drive to be on line and ready. - 2.
 Type the following command to determine the drive from which to boot: